alchemyplatform/aa-sdk/site/overview/why-account-kit.md

 It’s enabled by [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337), a new account abstraction standard developed by Vitalik and the Ethereum Foundation.
 This is the beginning of a major [transition](https://vitalik.ca/general/2023/06/09/three_transitions.html) from traditional EOA wallets to smart accounts.

-Account Kit was designed to make it easy for every developer to leverage account abstraction.
+Account Kit was designed to make it easy for you to leverage account abstraction.
 It includes everything you need to ship smart accounts in minutes!

 ## Your app, your UX